poproar/Barnabas-Instructors-Guide/_lessons/08/index.md

 - Teamwork

 essential_questions:
-- How has breadboarding changed the way a person creates a circuit?
+- How does the breadboard help us make circuits?
-- What does freedom mean to you?
+- How does one create a closed circuit on the breadboard?
-- Freedom to learn?
+- What is the purpose of the resistor in our circuit?
-- Freedom to fail?
+- Which of the two types of resistor is stronger?
+Is the LED dimmer or brighter with the stronger resistor.

 vocab:
 - Breadboard